Wolf Electric Cooktops

 Please be aware that there are restrictions in the use of ovens and stoves on the Sabbath and Holidays.
 If you are unfamiliar with the laws of keeping food warm on the Sabbath or cooking on the Holidays, please call your Rabbi.
 Please note that when the Holiday and Sabbath coincide, the Sabbath laws prevail.

-- On the Sabbath, a "blech" should be used to cover the elements in addition to covering the controls.
-For glass tops, the manufacturer does not recommend putting a standard "blech" on the glass surface.
+- For glass tops, the manufacturer does not recommend putting a standard "blech" on the glass surface.
 Instead, just the controls should be covered with cloth, or with tented aluminum foil, leaving 1/2 to 1 inch space between the controls and the foil.
 (Covering the controls directly with foil may cause the element to shut off.)

 - After recovery from a power failure, the electric cooktops will return in the OFF setting and cannot be used again for that Sabbath or Holiday.

-- The glass electric cooktops cannot be kashered for Passover.
+- The glass electric cooktops can be kashered for Passover.
+See video and/or directions from Star-K or Wolf Appliance Inc to be sure of the safe method for this process.
 For the rest of the year, be sure to wipe the cooking surface clean between meat and dairy use.

 For proper operation of your Wolf electric cooktop please follow the following guidelines:

 For the 15 and 30-inch units, all elements can be left on at their maximum setting indefinitely.